 Latin Kings, Latin Pachucos and Insane Unknowns became the YLOC’s arch enemies and tried to wipe them out since they were a new nation, but YLOCs fought ferociously, proving they were a force to be reckoned with.
-YLO Cobras aggressively pushed their way into Springfield and Lemoyne in the West Humboldt Park neighborhood making this territory their fourth overall piece of turf in the year 1981.
+YLO Cobras aggressively pushed their way into Springfield and Lemoyne in the West Humboldt Park neighborhood making this territory their third overall piece of turf in the year 1981.
 The Springfield and Hirsch YLOCs were in a heavy war with Latin Kings from nearby Hirsch and Central Park Ave and Beach and Spaulding and the Insane Unknowns from Grand Ave and Cortez.
-Mozart and Cortland YLOC’s battled against Latin Kings, Gaylords and Spanish Lords in Humboldt Park.
+Spanish Cobras of Springfield and Hirsch either flipped to YLOCs or cleared out to allow YLOCs to run that intersection.
+Mozart and Cortland YLOC’s battled against Latin Kings, Gaylords and Spanish Lords in Logan Square.
 The wars did not slow down the momentum of the YLOCs as they were able to expand further into Logan Square in 1983 opening Monticello and Cortland and Shakespeare and Central Park Ave.

 In the year 1986, Crazy C guided YLOCs to take over the intersection of Lemoyne and Harding in the West Humboldt Park neighborhood and by 1988 the YLOCs took over a Duk’s hotdog stand located at North Avenue and Pulaski.
 At Duk’s, YLOCs were posted up all over this intersection and selling crack cocaine inside and outside the hotdog stand.
 You could come to Duk’s for a hot dog and some crack when Crazy C was running things.
 The hot dog stand was highly profitable and so was Springfield and Lemoyne back in these days.